-The Divertimento Ensemble was founded in 1977 by a number of internationally-renowned soloists, and by some of the principals of the two most important orchestras of Milan, conducted by Sandro Gorli.
-The Ensemble quickly attained considerable success both in Italy and abroad, with over 1000 concerts and 16 CDs to its credit to date, and in 2004 created “Rondò“, a contemporary music festival that takes place annually in Milan.
+Divertimento Ensemble was founded in 1977 by some internationally renowned soloists, conducted by Sandro Gorli.
+The Ensemble quickly attained considerable success both in Italy and abroad, with over 1500 concerts and 20 CDs to its credit to date, and in 2004 created “Rondò“, a contemporary music festival that takes place annually in Milan.

-Over 100 composers have dedicated new compositions to the Ensemble: these, and many others, have helped consolidate one of the most representative repertoires of new music, both Italian and international.
+Over 100 composers have dedicated new compositions to the Ensemble: these, and many others, helped consolidate one of the most representative repertoires of new chamber music, both Italian and international.

-In 1978 it was included in the prestigious programmes of Milan’s Società del Quartetto and the same city’s Festival, Musica nel Nostro Tempo.
-In 1981 it made its debut at Teatro alla Scala, Milan, with the opera Il Sosia by Flavio Testi and a concert dedicated entirely to music by Aldo Clementi.
+In 1978 Divertimento Ensemble was included in the prestigious programmes of Milan’s Società del Quartetto and Musica nel Nostro Tempo.
+In 1981 made its debut at Teatro alla Scala, Milan, with the opera Il Sosia by Flavio Testi and a concert dedicated entirely to music by Aldo Clementi.
 It featured in the Teatro alla Scala programme again, in 1996, 1997 and 1998, with a concert dedicated to Frank Zappa.

-The Ensemble has taken part in the most important contemporary music festivals in Europe; it was invited by the Venice Biennale (thirteen times from 1979 to 2016) and it has held concerts in France, Spain, Switzerland, Germany, Austria, Belgium, the Netherlands, United Kingdom, Yugoslavia, Poland, Latvia, Finland, Hungary, Mexico, Argentina, United States, Japan and Russia, as well as the most important cities of Italy.
+The Ensemble has taken part in the most important contemporary music festivals in Europe; it was invited by the Venice Biennale (fourteen times from 1979 to 2020) and it held concerts in France, Spain, Switzerland, Germany, Austria, Belgium, the Netherlands, United Kingdom, Yugoslavia, Poland, Latvia, Finland, Hungary, Mexico, Argentina, United States, Japan and Russia, as well as the most important Italian cities.

-Its recordings include: the opera Solo by S. Gorli (CD by Ricordi), three CDs dedicated to B. Maderna: Satyricon (Salabert-Harmonia Mundi), Don Perlimplin (Stradivarius), Venetian Journal, Juilliard Serenade, Vier Briefe, Konzert fur Oboe und Kammerensemble (Stradivarius), an anthology of music by young Italian composers (Fonit Cetra) and ten CDs featuring the work of G. Castagnoli, A. Solbiati, F. Donatoni, M. Franceschini, S. Gervasoni, F. Gardella, M. Momi, S. Bulfon, D. Ghisi, G. Bertelli, Z. Baldi, Vittorio Montalti and Diana Soh respectively (Stradivarius).
+Its recordings include the opera Solo by S. Gorli (CD by Ricordi), three CDs dedicated to B. Maderna: Satyricon (Salabert-Harmonia Mundi), Don Perlimplin (Stradivarius), Venetian Journal, Juilliard Serenade, Vier Briefe, Konzert fur Oboe und Kammerensemble (Stradivarius), an anthology of music by young Italian composers (Fonit Cetra) and thirteen CDs featuring the work of G. Castagnoli, A. Solbiati, F. Donatoni, M. Franceschini, S. Gervasoni, F. Gardella, M. Momi, S. Bulfon, D. Ghisi, G. Bertelli, Z. Baldi, Vittorio Montalti and Diana Soh respectively (Stradivarius).
 Two CDs dedicated to Francesco Ciurlo and to Stefano Gervasoni are in preparation, also for Stradivarius.